usergaia/cronbach-calc/README.md

 ## Notes

 This is a personal project built to learn web frameworks, particularly JavaScript, and TailwindCSS styling.
-Gained experience with JavaScript fundamental syntax, Tailwind commands, code formatting tools (`eslint`, `prettier`), and various deployment platforms.
+Gained experience with JavaScript fundamental syntax, Tailwind commands, code formatting tools (`eslint`, `prettier`), various deployment platforms, and [react-icons](https://react-icons.github.io/react-icons/), such a great find.

 *Send your feedbacks [here](link).*